Data Storage Trends: Will spinning disks be around in 2020?

 Ransomware cases on the rise, no downturn expected anytime soon

 Stories of ransomware and associated data loss were rampant in 2016, with anyone being a potential victim: hospitals, corporations, individuals and government entities were all exposed or lost data in these attacks.
-Wearable technology is especially vulnerable as there can be little to no real security on your device.
+Wearable technology is especially vulnerable as there can be little to no real security on these devices.

-Jeff Pederson, senior manager for data recovery at Kroll Ontrack, recommends that if your data is compromised or stolen: “Turn to a trusted data recovery provider who is able to build a customized solution to recover your data without having to pay your victimizers.
+Robin England, Senior Research & Development Engineer at Kroll Ontrack recommends that if your data is compromised or stolen: “Turn to a trusted data recovery provider that is able to build a customised solution to recover your data without having to pay your victimisers.
 As data and devices continue to proliferate our lives in every way, know how to protect yourself.
 Set strong passwords and dispose of unneeded data.
 At Kroll Ontrack, we have a decryption process defined for 55 ransomware variants.”

 High-quality encryption is the go-to standard for information security

 The rise of ransomware attacks and other security vulnerabilities will see increased encryption adoption across many fields – not just government, finance and healthcare.
-Pederson added, “Every organization that stores sensitive information should take care to protect their data through encryption.
+England added, “Every organisation that stores sensitive information should take care to protect their data through encryption.
 To support more robust information security measures, data recovery companies will need to expend additional resources to solve encryption puzzles to recover lost data."

 Information security professionals play a bigger role in enterprise IT decisions

-Todd Johnson, vice president, data and storage technologies, Kroll Ontrack, notes that, “Data privacy is a major consideration and Kroll Ontrack is committed to meeting customers’ changing demands.
-When the client permits, remote data recovery is a viable option to maintain organizational security and data privacy without going onsite.”
+Phil Bridge, Managing Director, Kroll Ontrack, notes that, “Data privacy is a major consideration and Kroll Ontrack is committed to meeting customers’ changing demands.
+When the client permits, remote data recovery is a viable option to maintain organisational security and data privacy without going onsite.”